mw10104587/toy_jp/README.md

 1. setup the global url under toy_jp/urls.py
 2. variables could be passed into the template by the thrid variable in the `render` function.
 In the template, just use it by the key value and wrap them up with two curly brackets.
 E.G. `{{key}}`

+11. How to include database variables into javascript.
+By putting the curly brackets in the `<script></script>` in template, the variables